Eden Sher: Personal life

 Sher announced in March 2019 that she was engaged to screenwriter Nick Cron-Devico.
 They married on July 12, 2020.

-In 2021, Sher announced on Instagram that she and husband Nick Cron-Devico were expecting twins.
-They were born in late 2021.
+In 2021, Sher announced on Instagram that she and Cron-Devico were expecting twins.
+Their twin daughters were born later that year.
+On October 1, 2025, Sher announced via Instagram that she was pregnant with her third child.

-Sher is bipolar and has publicly discussed her diagnosis, including how it impacted her pregnancy.
+Sher has bipolar disorder and has publicly discussed her diagnosis, including how it impacted her pregnancy.